 • Anyone involved in the operation and maintenance of pulp/paper plants

-Demonstrate how adding Dynamic Lift Up-stream Pumping face technology to mechanical seals improves processing and reduces seal wear by:
+Demonstrate how adding upstream pumping face technology to mechanical seals improves processing and reduces seal wear by:

 • Optimizing mechanical seal performance